What is the reception at a wedding?

 Is the wedding ceremony part of the wedding reception

-The ceremony and reception are two different events with your wedding ceremony taking place before the wedding reception.
+The ceremony and reception are two different events, and your wedding ceremony takes place before the wedding reception.

 Who pays for the wedding reception?